These delicious chewy Anzac biscuits are filled with the delicious flavor of golden syrup, oats, and coconut.

 - Preheat the oven to 180°C/355°F. Line a baking tray with baking paper.

 - In a large mixing bowl, combine the flour, oats, coconut, cinnamon, sugar, and salt.
-Stir together to evenly distribute the ingredients.100 grams oats, 95 grams desiccated coconut, 150 grams plain flour, 100 grams white granulated sugar, 1½ teaspoon ground cinnamon, ½ teaspoon salt, 55 grams light brown sugar
+Stir together to evenly distribute the ingredients.100 grams oats, 95 grams desiccated coconut, 150 grams plain flour, 100 grams white granulated sugar, 1½ teaspoon ground cinnamon, ½ teaspoon table salt, 55 grams light brown sugar

 - Melt the butter either in the microwave or on the stovetop, then add the golden syrup and stir until combined.125 grams butter, 90 grams golden syrup